DragosHF/RO-Covid-vaccines/README.md

 usage:

+The code can use either local or S3 storage.
+For S3 the prerequisites are: S3 bucket, access keys, permissions to S3 granted directly or through an "assume role" policy.
+Edit the get_data.py and dashboard.py if the permissions are granted directly.

-*build.sh* to build the project (creates venv and temp folder structure)
+build the project (creates venv and folder structure: inputs, outputs, logs) `bash build.sh`

-*run.sh* to execute get_data.py and dashboard.py
+execute using local storage
+`bash run.sh local`

+execute using S3 storage: edit the `run.sh` file, then `bash run.sh s3`

 change the app.run_server() in dashboard.py depending on the environment